gicentre/litvis/documents/tutorials/introduction/intro3.md

 ## Controlling Narrative Sequencing

 A common form of schema is to require a litvis document to include a number of specific headings that are to be presented in a fixed order.
-For example, when exploring a new form of data visualization we might force ourselves to ask and answer the following questions and prompts:
+For example, when exploring a new form of data visualization, we might force ourselves to ask and answer the following questions and prompts:

 1. What is the aim of your visualization design?
 2. Describe how your design works.